trapd00r/catpoison/README.md

 - A `barsticky` toggle to keep the current window title visible all the time.

+- Support UTF8 in text drawn in window menus and the sticky bar.

 - Support the `_NET_ACTIVE_WINDOW` atom.

 - Add a `screensize` setting (width and height) to overide the current screen